This is how you, as an environment and health protection inspector, can use the PRIO tool:

 By searching in the database you can obtain information about environmental and health properties of thousands of substances.
 The PRIO database currently holds over 5,000 chemical substances that are examples of those covered by the PRIO tool's criteria.
 There are several ways to pick a selection of these substances.
 In the case of a hit in the examples list, you can find out whether the substance is due to be phased out or is a prioritised risk reduction substance.
 You can also look for substances by selecting a product type and obtain examples of substances that require special attention.
 When you search for a substance group, you obtain examples of substances contained in that group and their characteristics.
 For each substance group there is also a text that describes the substance group in more detail.

 PRIO describes the properties of those chemicals that require special attention.
 The PRIO tool should however not be used as a basis for conditions for obtaining authorisation or as a basis for permits.
 The fact that a substance is covered by the database criteria and is possibly in the database list of examples must not be used as a signal for prohibition.
 How the risk is handled must always be taken into account.
-There are however some substances in the database that have handling restrictions, see more in the Restricted Substances Database.
+There are however some substances in the database that have handling restrictions, see rules and regulations for chemicals.

 PRIO can also assist companies to prepare for the European chemical legislation.
 The selection criteria for substances to be phased out reflect the properties that form the basis for authorisation in the European chemical legislation.
 This means that industries must apply for permission to be able to use substances with these properties.
 Companies that apply must be able to show that the risk is adequately controlled, read more in PRIO and Reach.